bids-standard/bids-specification/src/04-modality-specific-files/04-intracranial-electroencephalography.md

-It is preferred that electrodes are localized in a 3D coordinate system (with respect to a pre- and/or post-operative anatomical MRI or CT scans or in a standard space as specified in BIDS [Appendix VIII](../appendices/coordinate-systems.md) about preferred names of coordinate systems, such as ACPC).
+It is preferred that electrodes are localized in a 3D coordinate system (with respect to a pre- and/or post-operative anatomical MRI or CT scans or in a standard space as specified in the BIDS [Coordinate Systems Appendix](../appendices/coordinate-systems.md) about preferred names of coordinate systems, such as ACPC).

 ### Allowed 2D coordinate systems